StevenRS11/DialIndicator/README.md

 calipers, tire gauges, micrometers, ...
 Generically, these all are referred to as a measuring device.

+Adding functionality to control stepper motor, load cell, and screen

 # TL;DR

 ## Parts list